 We are delighted to invite you to Chania, Greece for the “2nd International Conference on Natural Hazards and Infrastructure”.

 This second conference will build upon the encouragement received during ICONHIC2016 aiming to make the extra mile towards Infrastructure Resilience.
 It is currently well understood that protection against extreme events is not served by the “stronger is better” principle.
 Apart from several scientific evidence disproving the adequacy of such a concept, building stronger structures has no impact in protecting existing infrastructure.
-On the contrary, the latter is asked to serve more needs stemming from the expansion of populations in urbanized reasons, at a time when ageing reduces its capacity.
+On the contrary, the latter is asked to serve more needs stemming from the expansion of populations in urbanized regions, at a time when ageing reduces its capacity.
 Further to that, both the frequency and intensity of extreme natural events are augmenting.